MichalRedm/DM-project1/README.md

 - [Wiktor Kamzela](https://github.com/Wector1),
 - [Michał Redmer](https://github.com/MichalRedm).

 The general purpose of the code in this repository is to preprocess the dataset to improve results attained by machine learning algorithms trained on this data.
-The dataset that we have chosen is [Cars Dataset from 1970 to 2024](https://www.kaggle.com/datasets/meruvulikith/90000-cars-data-from-1970-to-2024), containing 10 attributes and 90,000 records.
+The dataset that we have chosen is [Cars Dataset from 1970 to 2024](https://www.kaggle.com/datasets/meruvulikith/90000-cars-data-from-1970-to-2024), containing 10 attributes and over 90,000 records.

 A more detailed description of our project can be found in [our report](https://github.com/MichalRedm/DM-project1/blob/main/Kung_Fu_Pandas.pdf).